create3000/x_ite/docs/_posts/components/RigidBodyPhysics/BallJoint.md

 #### Hint

-- Can detect separation if body1AnchorPoint!=body2AnchorPoint.
+- Can detect separation if *body1AnchorPoint*!=body2AnchorPoint.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFVec3f [out] **body2AnchorPoint**